Resistor-git/tg_news_aggregator/README.md

 - Launch bot again.
 - Ask bot for digest or headers.
 - Enter phone and confirmation code for userbot.
-- If you use remote server: copy my_bot.session and my_userbot.session into the folder of your project on the remote server (for example: scp my_userbot.session username@111.111.111.111:~/tg_news_aggregator)
+- If you use remote server: copy my_bot.session and my_userbot.session into the folder of your project on the remote server (for example: scp my_bot.session username@111.111.111.111:~/tg_news_aggregator)

 How to obtain api_id: https://core.telegram.org/api/obtaining_api_id \
 How to obtain bot token: https://core.telegram.org/bots/tutorial#obtain-your-bot-token